Skip to main content

 3

-Add a profile in Invent with your IdP’s Issuer URL, Client ID, and Client Secret.
-Invent auto-discovers the rest from your IdP’s .well-known endpoint.
+Skip this step unless you completed step 2.
+Add a profile in Invent using your identity provider’s Issuer URI, Client ID, and Client Secret.
+Invent automatically discovers the remaining endpoints from your identity provider’s .well-known/openid-configuration document.

 4